This copy has been edited since it's original publication date

-Shapiro, known for having frequent press conferences throughout Simpson's trial, went onto write bestselling legal books, offer legal analysis for news shows, and found the website LegalZoom.
+Shapiro, known for having frequent press conferences throughout Simpson's trial, went onto write bestselling legal books, offer legal analysis for news shows, and he founded the website LegalZoom.com.

 He also started a foundation in memory of his son, Brent Shapiro, who died from drug problems.
 The Brent Shapiro Foundation worked to raise awareness of drug dangers and to open a rehab facility, the Pickford Lofts, which has helped celebrities including Lindsay Lohan.

 Barry Scheck joined the "Dream Team" to help defense attorneys understand how to use forensic evidence and DNA to clear O.J.
 Simpson's name.
 Scheck, a law professor at the Benjamin N. Cardozo School of Law in New York City, had recently begun The Innocence Project, which helped prisoners overturn their convictions by using DNA and forensic evidence.